-The best CRMs for call centers combine internal and/or external calling software with contact management features to provide a view of all customer touchpoints.
-We compared a dozen software options based on cost, integrations, ease of use, and phone system features to find the six best, including the best overall CRM call center software.
+The best customer relationship management (CRM) software for call centers combine internal and external calling tools with contact management features to provide a view of all customer touchpoints.
+We compared dozens of software options based on cost, integrations, ease of use, and phone system features to find the six best, including the best overall CRM call center software.

 Top 6 CRM Call Center Software